Corinella, VIC

 Working closely with the project geotechnical engineer, a clay capping layer was specified for the subgrade remediation to address the areas where the exposed subgrade did not meet the performance requirements.

-Moving away from a tennis only facility, which required a key to access, to an open multi-use facility means the community can access this great facility when ever needed.
-The multi-use nature of the facility will allow the community to use the facility for different sports with the line marking accounting for four different uses.
+Moving away from a tennis only facility, which required a key to access, to an open multi-use facility means the community has greater access to this great facility.
+The multi-use nature of the facility allows for community use for four different sports, with the line marking accounting for tennis, basketball, netball and futsal.

 Bass Coast Shire Mayor, Cr Brett Tessari said that it is fantastic to see such incredible facilities being built, which mean so much to the communities where they are located.